Sign in

 remote work independence

-In an office it is easy for extroverts to be front and centre.
+In an office it is easy for extroverts to be front and center.
 Extroverts may not be best at their job, but they are the most visible.
 This idea of physical presence is an important part of office life.
 Without a physical presence it can seem difficult to remind your bosses that you’re still a very valuable employee.
 That’s especially true if you were used to regular face-to-face communication with your bosses.

-When working remotely you need to demonstrate your importance through the work you do, not just a presence in the office.
+When telecommuting you need to demonstrate your importance through the work you do, not just a presence in the office.
 Think of this as a good thing.
 If you work well you will stay in people’s minds without needing a strong physical presence.
 You will make yourself important through your output and the outcomes that result from your work, not because you have the loudest mouth.

 remote work staying connected